BBloggsbott/phylus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea in this project
 ---
 # FEATURE REQUEST